kenglxn/QueryByExample/README.md

-QueryByExample
+QueryByExample:

-A flexible query by example library for using JPA2 QueryByExample enables querying an entity by passing in an example object, of any type.
+Flexible entity querying for JPA2 example objects of any type.
 The only requirement is that the field names match.
 It will pull any non-null field from the example and match a given entity class with the same fields.

 Examples: